rubyworks/lemon/README.md

 The setup (also called the *concern*) is run for every subsequent test until a new setup is defined.

-In conjunction with the `#setup` method, there is a `#teardown` method which can be used "tidy-up" after each test if need be.
+In conjunction with the `#setup` method, there is a `#teardown` method which can be used "tidy-up" after each test.

-You might have also notice by the documentation that the test methods do not have to be capitalized.
+The `#unit` method is also aliased as `#methed` which is actually a bit more readable.
+Along with that there is `class_unit` and it's alias `class_method` for testing class-level methods.
+Also note that the test methods may be capitalized (e.g. `#TestCase'), if you prefer that style.

 That is the bulk of the matter for writing Lemon tests.
-To learn about additonal features not mentioned here, check-out the [User Guide](http://wiki.github.com/rubyworks/lemon).
+To learn about additional features not mentioned here, check-out the [User Guide](http://wiki.github.com/rubyworks/lemon).

 ## USAGE